jojomondag/FileToMarkdown/docs/BROWSER.md

 ## Complete Example

-Here's a simple example showing how to use the package:
+Here's a simple example showing how to use the client to convert a file selected by the user and render the result:

 ### HTML
 ```html